 eCommerce stocks are a hot commodity since the pandemic drove much of daily life online.

-Fool made this stock pick when it was at the bottom of its pandemic sell-off, and the stock price has rebounded 197% since then.
+Fool made this stock pick when it was at the bottom of its pandemic sell-off, and the stock price rebounded 197%.

 We found a lot to like during our Motley Fool Rule Breakers review, but there are some areas that the service could improve on.

-Rule Breakers casts a wide net, so it has many general benefits that apply to most everyday folks.
+Rule Breakers casts a wide net with their stocks, so it has many general benefits that apply to most everyday folks.

-However, some may like Rule Breakers stock picks more than others.
-If you fall into one of these categories, you could get a lot out of this service.
+However, some may like its stock picks more than others.
+If you fall into one of these categories, you could get a lot out of this investing service and their recommendations.

-Growth Gang – The team has a magic eye for high-growth stocks, and you could discover the next generation of up-and-coming companies well before they hit the mainstream with a Rule Breakers subscription.
+The investors team has a magic eye for high-growth stocks, and you could discover the next generation of up-and-coming companies well before they hit the mainstream with a subscription.

 How Much Does Motley Fool Rule Breakers Cost?

-A one-year subscription to Rule Breakers typically costs $299 per year, but Fool’s introductory deal brings the price down to $99.
+A one-year subscription to Rule Breakers typically costs $299, but The Fool’s introductory deal brings the price down to $99.

 At that rate, you get more than 66% off the full sticker price.

-Whether it’s a crystal ball or old-fashioned intuition, Motley Fool picks stocks with astounding accuracy, and one well-placed investment can easily make back your subscription cost.
+Whether it’s a crystal ball or old-fashioned intuition, Motley Fool picks stocks with astounding accuracy.